Pretty Good Phone Privacy: Scope

 \textit{\textbf{What sort of privacy does PGPP provide?}} As its name suggests, PGPP aims to provide ``pretty good'' privacy; we don't believe there is a solution that provides perfect privacy, causes no service changes (\ie, does not increase latency), and is incrementally deployable on today's cellular networks.
 The main focus is to offer privacy against global-bulk surveillance of mobility and location, a practice by carriers that is widespread and pernicious.
 We thwart this via eliminating the \acrshort{imsi} as an individual identifier and decoupling the authentication and connectivity mechanisms in the cellular architecture.

-\textit{\textbf{Isn't 5G more secure than legacy generations?}} We are currently on the brink of a new generation of cellular connectivity: 5G.
-While the ITU requirements for what can be called 5G have not been fully ratified (they are scheduled for this year), many preliminary components of the standard have achieved widespread agreement.
+\textit{\textbf{Isn't 5G more secure than legacy generations?}} The 5G standard includes enhancements focused on user privacy and system performance over legacy cellular generations.
+However, the enhancements do not offer location privacy benefits from the carriers.

 \textit{Encrypted \acrshort{imsi}s.} 5G includes the addition of encrypted \acrshort{imsi}s, where public key cryptography, along with ephemeral keys generated on the \acrshort{sim}, is used to encrypt the \acrshort{imsi} when sending it to the network.
 This protects user \acrshort{imsi}s from eavesdroppers.
 However, encrypted \acrshort{imsi}s do not prevent the cellular provider \textit{itself} from knowing the user's identity.
-An analogy for encrypted \acrshort{imsi}s can be found in TLS for web traffic: eavesdroppers cannot see unencrypted traffic, yet the endpoints (the web server for TLS, the cellular core in 5G) can.
+An analogy for encrypted \acrshort{imsi}s can be found in DNS over HTTPS (DoH): eavesdroppers cannot see unencrypted traffic, yet the endpoints (the DNS resolver for DoH, the cellular core in 5G) still can.
 The goal of this work is to not only thwart local-bulk attacks, but also protect user privacy from mobile operators that would otherwise violate it (\ie, global-bulk attacks).

 \textit{Small cell location privacy.} The 5G standard strives for reduced latencies as well as much higher data throughputs.
 This necessitates the use of cells that cover smaller areas in higher frequency spectrum in order to overcome interference compared with previous cellular generations that used macrocells to provide coverage to large areas.
 A (likely unintended) byproduct of 5G's use of smaller cells is a dramatic {\em reduction} in location privacy for users.
 As the 5G network provider maintains state pertaining to the location in the network for a given user for the purposes of paging, smaller cells result in the operator, or attacker, knowing user locations at a much higher precision compared with previous generations.